-DRAFT FOR DISCUSSION

 EU DATA SUBJECT ACTION REQUEST FORM

 The personal data required by this form is necessary to enable CARE to process your Data Subject Action Request.
 The information you supply will only be used for the purposes of identifying the personal data you are requesting and for responding to your request, in accordance with the EU General Data Protection Regulation (‘GDPR’).
 It may be shared with our administrative teams in the United States for processing and preparing a response and it will be stored securely until the relevant procedures are completed.